neuro-team-femto/neuro-team-femto.github.io/_posts/2023-11-16-postdoc-position.md

 The project offers the best training potential for applicants who already have a solid programming background in Python or Matlab.

-Experience with 3D laster microfabrication and/or lithography at the micro-scale will be considered an asset, but is not a requirement (as the MIMENTO facilities offers ad-hoc technical training for these technologies).
+Experience with 3D laser microfabrication and/or lithography at the micro-scale will be considered an asset, but is not a requirement (as the MIMENTO facilities offers ad-hoc technical training for these technologies).
 Similarly, experience with tactile perception research or psychophysics in general will be considered an asset, but is not a requirement.

 <hr>